SowmeshSharma0/markdown-rag-mcp/README.md

 5. **Rebuild After Changes**: Run `pnpm run build` after code changes.
 If you modify `docker-compose.yml`, restart containers with `pnpm run docker:restart`.
 Then restart Cursor completely (Cmd+Q).

 6. **Be Patient on First Setup**: Initial setup takes 3-5 minutes to download images and models.
 Don't interrupt.

+7. **Manually remove containers in case of issues**: If `pnpm docker:down` / `pnpm docker:reset` doesnt work as intended goto rancher, stop and delete the containers manually.

 ---